-Early 20th Century Women Photographers and Filmmakers in Scotland
+Early 20th century women filmmakers and photographers in Scotland

 My research began in late 2015 thanks to research leave from The Glasgow School of Art.
 During this period I was able to visit archives in order to scope and analyse the photographic and film-making outputs of three women – Margaret Fay Shaw (1903-2004), Mary Ethel Muir Donaldson (1876-1958) and Jenny Gilbertson (1902-1990).
 In particular I concentrated on work from 1910 – 1930, especially their documentation of Scottish Highlands and Islands’ life.